 If liability cannot be established, seeking damages is improbable.
 Further, if the victim’s negligence contributes to the accident/injuries in any way, the compensation award will likely be diminished in proportion to the victim’s fault.

 The victim’s degree of damages is another factor that affects compensation for a slip and fall injury.

 For example, a victim who suffered from a greater deal of harm will likely recoup a larger settlement award.
 Economic damages, including medical expenses and lost wages, are based on actual economic value.
 Noneconomic damages are strongly influenced by the degree of injury and the time period for which noneconomic harm lasts.

 Finally, even if a plaintiff can produce evidence that leaves no room for doubt about the defendant’s liability, and even if the damages suffered are severe, the amount of coverage available will be the ultimate deciding factor in how much a plaintiff is able to recover.
 Indeed, if there isn’t enough insurance coverage available, the claimant may be unable to recover the award that they deserve.
 For this reason, it is critical to work with a skilled slip and fall lawyer.
 They will work hard to identify all potentially liable parties and sources of compensation.

 Call Our Connecticut Slip and Fall Lawyers Today

 Being injured in a slip and fall accident can result in myriad questions about your future and recovery.
 As you focus on healing, our Connecticut slip and fall lawyers at the law office of StangerLaw LLC will focus on building your case and maximizing your compensation award.
-For a free consultation with our legal team, please call us today or tell us more about your case by contacting us.
+For a consultation with our legal team, please call us today or tell us more about your case by contacting us.